laravel/nova-docs/4.0/metrics/defining-metrics.md

 ### Zero Result Values

 By default, Nova will handle results of `0` as a result containing no data.
-This may not always be correct, which is why you can use the `allowZeroResult` method to prevent this from happening:
+This may not always be correct, which is why you can use the `allowZeroResult` method to indicate that `0` is a valid value result:

 ```php
 return $this->result(0)->allowZeroResult();